iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 # Probability

 Probability is how likely event is going to happen.
 It is possibility of event that is fundamentally random.
-Any experiment can have outcome.
+Any experiment can have outcome for an event.
 The possibility of outcome is the probability.

+Experiment -> many events -> outcomes

+Events make sample space, that is, all possible outcomes.

 For example, if we flip a coin we can get either heads or tails.
 The possibility of heads is 50% and possibility ability of tails is 50%.
 So the probability of Heads is .5 and probability of tails is also .5, if it is a biased coin.